Case Assistance (Also known as Technical Assistance/TA)

 Our technical assistance focuses on questions that may arise for attorneys and advocates working on Violence Against Women Act (VAWA) self-petitions, U and T visa cases and other survivor-based forms of immigration relief (like domestic violence waivers for conditional residents, VAWA cancellation).
 We help in complex matters involving inadmissibility, deportability, enforcement issues, and cases in Immigration Court.

-Who is eligible for case assistance from ASISTA?
+Who is eligible for technical assistance from ASISTA?

 How do I request technical assistance?

 To ask an individual case question or to seek agency case liaison assistance, please log in to your account here.
 After you log-in, select "Request Technical Assistance" from the drop down menu to submit your request.

 ASISTA is a national leader on advocacy on behalf of immigrant survivors of crime and their families.

 ASISTA is able to connect individual case problems and identify systemic trends and issues that require policy change.
 We work at the intersection of the immigration advocacy and domestic violence/sexual assault survivor advocacy communities in order to ensure that immigrant survivors have access to their rights and protections afforded to them under the law.

 Expanding skill sets for serving immigrant survivors